 Once the Virtual Card Rule has been edited and approved it will move from the Pending Review tab to the Completed Review tab.

-Even if amortization is enabled on a Virtual Card Rule, the user still needs to edit the ledger entry and set the contract start and end dates.
+Even if amortization is enabled on a Virtual Card Rule, the user still needs to edit the ledger entry to set the amortization start and end dates.

-- Navigate to Accounting > Ledger Entries > Pending Review.
+- Go to Accounting > Ledger Entries > Completed Review.

-- Airbase will automatically pick up the start date and the end date of the contract based on information provided when the expense was created.
-If you'd like to change this information, click on Edit.
+- Airbase will automatically pick up the Start Date and End Date of the contract based on information provided when the expense was created.
+Click Edit to update the amortization Start Date and End Date and click Save.

 - A window will slide out with the schedule of the booking and the total amount split equally for a period of time.